 We had doubts and worries.
 We agonised over the decision for years before we finally gave in and agreed to give it a shot.
 We could so easily STILL have been at home in the UK talking about it.
 Or trying to push it to the back of our minds until the possibility of us even being able to go had passed and then we could complain about how it was something we had planned to do but it was no longer an option (something I see SO many people doing).

-If you’re thinking of moving to Australia, you need to read this and then take some action to actually decide if moving to Australia is the right path for you.
+If you’re thinking of moving to Australia, you need to read this post and then take some action to actually decide if moving to Australia is the right path for you.

 Our story for those who are thinking of moving to Australia